andyatkinson/andyatkinson.github.io/_posts/2024-07-23-postgresql-extension-pg_wait_sampling.md

 comments: true
 ---

-PostgreSQL uses a complex system of locks to balance concurrent read and write operations, with consistent views of data across transactions.
+PostgreSQL uses a complex system of locks to balance concurrent operations and data consistency, across many transactions.
+Those intricacies are beyond the scope of this post.
+Here we want to specifically look at queries that are waiting, whether on locks or for other resources, and learn how to get more insights about why.

-Trade-offs in balancing concurrency with consistency is an inherent part of the MVCC design that PostgreSQL uses.
-One of the operational problems that can occur as a result, is that queries can block other queries, or queries can get stuck waiting.
+Balancing concurrency with consistency is an inherent part of the [MVCC](https://www.postgresql.org/docs/current/mvcc.html) system that PostgreSQL uses.
+One of the operational problems that can occur with this system, is that queries get blocked waiting to acquire a lock, and that wait time can be excessive, causing errors.

-In order to understand this in more detail, when queries get stuck waiting, or take a really long time to finish when they’d normally be quick, it’s critical to understand how locks work, and gain visibility into which locks are open, why, and for what purpose.

-Fortunately, in PostgreSQL we can access the `pg_waits` and `pg_stat_activity` system catalogs to get that data.
-Is that enough?
-What are the shortcomings?
+In order to understand what's happening with near real-time visibility, PostgreSQL provides system views like `pg_waits` and `pg_stat_activity` that can be queried to see what is currently executing.
+Is that level of visibility enough?
+If not, what other opportunities are there?

 ## Knowledge and Observability
-When a query is blocked, it’s usually waiting to acquire a lock.
-What is the query holding the lock?
-That’s the “blocking” query.
-Things aren’t that straightforward though.
-A waiting query and blocking query don’t always form a one to one relationship, but may be part of a complex tree relationship of query data, with multiple levels of blocking and waiting queries.
+When a query is blocked and waiting to acquire a lock, we usually want to get more information when debugging.

+The query holding the lock is the "blocking" query.
+A waiting query and a blocking query don’t always form a one-to-one relationship though.
+There may be multiple levels of blocking and waiting.

 ## Real-time observability
-In Postgres, we have “real-time” visibility using `pg_stat_activity`, and `pg_locks`.
-We can also discover trees of information using these catalogs and well-crafted SQL queries.
+In Postgres, we have "real-time" visibility using `pg_stat_activity`.

-We can find queries in a “waiting” state:
+We can find queries in a "waiting" state:

 ```sql
 SELECT